JasonWu00/HC10-Allerton/index.md

 See attached plots for a more detailed display of the comparison between costs in Allerton and the other neighborhoods, as well as between the Bronx and the other boroughs.

 <img src="meanPriceBronxNeighborhoods.png">

+Here, we see that the mean prices between the four neighborhoods we chose (highlighted in orange) are below a small majority of the neighborhoods in the Bronx.
+This conforms to our observations in HC7/8.

 <img src="meanPriceMyBronxNeighborhoods.png">

+Compared to each other, the four neighborhoods are similar in their average prices.
+While Fordham is visibly lower in price, it is only an approximately $10 difference.

 <img src="availabilityFiveBoroughs.png">

 ##### airbnb locations in Allerton